SangeethaKannas/sangeethakannas.github.io/Interview Tips/Behavorial interview questions.md

 # A complete guide to Behavioral Interviews

 Behavioral Interviews are taken to evaluate a candidate's past behavior or conduct in certain different situations to analyze/predict their future behavior towards the future employer.

-Introduction
+## Introduction
-Common
-Myths
-regarding
-Behavioral
-Interviews

-Many candidates treat
-Behavioral Interviews to be
+Common Myths regarding Behavioral Interviews

-easy and simple to crack.
-The
-reality is these interviews are often complex and very dense if not prepared well.
+Many candidates treat Behavioral Interviews to be easy and simple to crack.
+The reality is these interviews are often complex and very dense if not prepared well.

-Myth #1 - Are Simple
+## Myth #1 - Are Simple Interviews
-Interviews

-Many candidates believe that
-Behavioral Interviews are just for formality.
+Many candidates believe that Behavioral Interviews are just for formality.
 The reality is these interviews can generate red flags based on your answers and can reject your whole candidature even if other interviews have gone well.

-Myth #2 - Formality
+## Myth #2 - Formality/ No Rejection
-/ No Rejection

 It is believed that Behavioral
 Interviews can be prepared a